suzdorf/spublisher/readme.md

 ```

-* Run cmd with Administrator permissions and execute the following commands:
+* Run cmd within the folder with spublisher.json file with Administrator permissions and execute the following command:

 ```
-cd C:\Temp

 spublisher

 ```

-* spublisher created for you a site in IIS with the name "test" and an application pool with the name "testAppPool"
+* spublisher has created for you a site in IIS with the name "helloworld"

 * Add to the hosts file the following line:

 ```
-127.0.0.1 test
+127.0.0.1 helloworld

 ```

-* Your site is available in browser by the address
+* Your site is available in the browser by the address

 ```
-http:\\test
+http:\\helloworld

 ```